Kerei Khan: History

-There are currently two versions how the first dynasty of the Kazakh khans originated.
-According to one of them is that they were from the House of Orda-Jedzhena.
-On the other, they were descendants of the thirteenth son of Jochi-Khan-Toucas-Timur.
+There are currently two versions of how the first dynasty of the Kazakh khans originated.
+According to one of them they were from the House of Orda Ichen.
+On the other version, they were descendants of the thirteenth son of Jochi - Tuqa-Timur.

 In the late 1450s, part of the nomadic population, headed by Janibek and Kerei, separated themselves from the rule of Uzbek Khan Abu'l-Khayr.
 They migrated to Moghulistan and settled in the valleys of the Chu and Talas rivers.
 Khan of Moghulistan united with them, offering them support against their opponents.
 Around 200,000 nomads joined Janibek Khan and Kerei Khan's movement, which had had a huge power and influence that it sparked fear in Abu'l-Khayr.
 As a response he undertook a military campaign in Moghulistan in 1468, but died suddenly on his way.
 After the death of Abu'l-Khayr, his son Sheikh Haidar succeeded him.
 All the opponents of Abu'l-Khayr teamed up and began an active struggle against him.
 The reign of Sheikh Haidar Khan was short-lived and he was eventually murdered by the Siberian Khan Ibak.
 Kerei received supreme power in eastern Dasht, who appointed his brother Janibek as the ruler of the west wing.
 Despite Kerei Khan and Janibek Khan possessing a significant military force, they fought against Shaybanids for power over the eastern steppe.
 Kerei Khan and his followers fought for the creation of an independent state which developed in political, cultural and economic terms.
 In the course of this conflict, Kerei Khan was killed.
 His name in the sources was last time mentioned in the events of winter 1473.
 The secession led by Kerei and Janibek was an important link in the chain of events that led to the formation of the Kazakh Khanate and the creation of the Kazakh nationality itself.